Autodesk-Forge/forge-tutorial-postman/readme.md

 # API Documentation Postman Collection Git Repo

 This repository contains Postman Collections for the HTTP requests used in some Step-by-Step tutorials published on the [Forge Portal](https://forge.autodesk.com/).
-The tutorials on Forge use [cURL](https://curl.haxx.se/) to send HTTP requests to Forge, while the Postman Collections used in this repository use the [Postman](https://www.getpostman.com/) User Interface.
+The tutorials on Forge use [cURL](https://curl.haxx.se/) to send HTTP requests to Forge, while the Postman Collections in this repository use the [Postman](https://www.getpostman.com/) User Interface.
 They differ only by the tool used to send HTTP requests.

 Currently, this repository contains Postman Collections for the following tutorials: